imwrite

 can store L*a*b* color data

-in a TIFF file using the following encodings:
+in a TIFF file using these encodings:

 CIELAB encodings — 8-bit and 16-bit encodings defined by the TIFF specification